MegaphoneJon/habitat/README.md

 This module customizes settings for non-production environments.

+Presently, it disables the following checks:
+* cron
+* debug enabled (Development sites only)
+* Stripe webhooks
-Presently, it disables the cron check on non-production environments, the "debug enabled" check on dev environments, and reduces the severity of the "non-production environment" setting to "Info".
+* reduces the severity of the "non-production environment" check to "Info".

 ## Requirements